FullstackAcademy/my_uni_app/README.md

   - Scroll down and select "Advanced" to add the following environment variables:
     - NODE_VERSION: 14.18.1
     - DATABASE_URL: {internal connection URL from the PostgreSQL database}
+  - NOTE: As you develop your applications, you may need to add additional environment variables.
+Any variable you reference from within the code from `process.env.KEY_NAME` will need to be added to your production environemnt.